By Lauren Gaines (LA 20)

 Photo of Millibeth Currie

 Maya Angelou once said, “When you learn, teach.
 When you get, give.”
-Alumna Millibeth Currie (NC ’89) is using her education and experience as a woman in STEM to inspire and empower the next generation of female scientists through her work as the Program Director of Women In Charge: Engineering Women’s Lives.
+Alumna Millibeth Currie (NC ’89) is using her education and experience as a woman in STEM to inspire and empower the next generation of female scientists through her work as the Program Director of Women In Charge: Engineering Women’s Lives

 Women in Charge, or WIC, as it is affectionately known by students involved, is an empowerment program that seeks to increase the number of female students interested in STEM-based courses and careers.
 Currie and her colleagues across the region utilize a problem-solving mindset as a catalyst to help girls realize they can engineer the life that they want to have.